Trangle91/Gender_Age_Detector/README.md

 <h1>Gender and Age Detector</h1>
-<br>This Keras implementation of a VGG-face model detects gender and age from a face image as well as from a video in </br>
+This Keras implementation of a VGG-face model detects gender and age from a face image as well as from a video in

-<br>real time using webcam.
-In training, the IMDB's wiki_crop dataset is used.</br>
+real time using webcam.
+In training, the IMDB's wiki_crop dataset is used.

-<br>The dataset is preprpocessed and the model is trained from scratch on 10500 cropped face images and tested on  </br>
+The dataset is preprpocessed and the model is trained from scratch on 10500 cropped face images and tested on

-<br> 4500 images.
+4500 images.
 The dataset remains decent because of computational limit.
-Pre-trained weights for age and gender are </br>
+Pre-trained weights for age and gender are

-<br>utilized to boost the accuracy of the model.</br>
+utilized to boost the accuracy of the model.

 <h3>Dependencies</h3>